dima-sand/move-my-car-app/README.md

 app is under active development and has it's roadmap, and I will be grateful for any feedback and bug reports.

-Also, the API for the app is under development and will be published in some time.
+[The API](https://github.com/dima-sand/move-my-car-api) for the app is under development as well.

 ## **Description**